History of Dedham, Massachusetts, 2000–present: Development

 Major developments in Dedham include the Jewish Rashi School, a $30 million building on the 162-acre campus of Hebrew SeniorLife's NewBridge on the Charles in the fall of 2010.
 The 82,000-square-foot LEED-certified school opened in the fall of 2010 with 300 students in kindergarten through eighth grade and room to grow the population.
 The first of the 700 residents of NewBridge on the Charles moved in on June 1, 2010.

 After Legacy Place, a shopping mall with 80 stores, restaurants, and a 15-screen movie theater opened, businesses in Dedham Square suffered.
 Legacy Place opened in 2009, with the first movie being shown to the public on August 27, 2009.
 The first film was Inglourious Basterds, and the first preview was for Shutter Island, a movie partially filmed in Dedham.

-There are police substations at NewBridge and at Legacy Place.

 In the early years of the century, the 103' water pipe that stood on Walnut Street across from Oakdale Avenue was torn down to make room for a new house.
 At the time, it was the oldest steel water tank in the country, having stood since 1881.